linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 **2. A sonobuoy plugin file (YAML)**

 The main function of Sonobuoy is running plugins; each plugin may run tests or gather data in the cluster.
-A plugin is defined using a YAML file.
-This plugin definition file holds information such as
+A plugin is defined using a YAML file that holds information such as

 - Name of plugin
 - Format of result